 Certain merchants may offer customers the option to pay for online purchases in cash.
 With this alternative payment method, customers select a nationwide payments network and generate an invoice with a barcode when they go to check out online.
 The customer would then bring that invoice to a local brick-and-mortar location, where a cashier would scan the barcode and the customer would make the final payment in cash.
 The payments network would then confirm the payment with the merchant, and the customer would receive the product they purchased.

-Cash-based payments are an exceedingly popular alternative payment method in regions such as Latin America, where 85 percent of all transactions are cash-based, because they enable consumers to shop eCommerce brands without having to make electronic payments.
+Cash-based payments are an exceedingly popular alternative payment method in regions such as Latin America because they enable consumers to shop eCommerce brands without having to make electronic payments.

 Prepaid cards — also known as stored-value cards or pay-as-you-go cards — are similar to gift cards in that they permit the user to spend however much money loaded onto the card.
 They’re also similar to debit cards in that they can be continually reloaded once the initial balance on the card is spent.
 Prepaid cards also enable users to make online payments and withdraw money from ATMs, and they typically do not require credit checks.
 For these reasons, prepaid cards are a popular alternative payment option amongst unbanked individuals, individuals on fixed incomes and those just looking to budget.

 Despite these benefits, prepaid cards do come with limitations.
 For example, many cards require individuals to pay an initial activation fee.
 Some prepaid card providers also restrict how much money a user can add to their card or how much money they can withdraw from an ATM using their card.
 Finally, certain cards only enable users to access ATMs from specific branded bank networks.

 Most major card schemes, including Visa, MasterCard and American Express, offer prepaid cards.